What Does "Be Still and Know That I Am God" Really Mean?

 "Be still, and know that I am God!
 I will be honored by every nation.
 I will be honored throughout the world."

 The key commands we read in these various translations are “be still,” “cease striving,” and “stop.”
 The next command “know” is the same in all the above translations, which lends itself in this context to mean “acknowledge” and “be in awe.”
 God will make sure his name is glorified among the nations and in all the earth.

-Digging Deeper into This Verse – What Do the Commentaries Say?
+Digging Deeper into Psalm 46:10 – What Do the Commentaries Say?

 Some commentaries differ on whether to interpret verse 10 as God speaking directly to the enemies of the people of God, God speaking to his people, or God speaking to both his enemies and the people of God in different ways.
 Let’s take a look at a few.